Some time ago, I offered up the idea of the money-free weekend:

 22. Visit a free museum or a zoo (or find out when you might be able to get in for free).

-If your community doesn’t have free zoos or museums, call them and ask about opportunities for “free to the public” exhibits or “free days” or even free passes upon request.
-Quite often, you’ll find that there are many opportunities to enjoy museums, zoos, science centers, and the like without any cost at all.
+If your community doesn’t have free zoos or museums, call them and ask about opportunities for “free to the public” exhibits or “free days” — many museums open their doors for free or charge “pay what you can” admission one day a week.
+You can even ask whether they issue free passes upon request.
+Local libraries sometimes loan out museum passes for the day as well.
+You’ll often find there are many opportunities to enjoy museums, zoos, and science centers without any cost at all.

 23. Learn the basics of a new topic.

-Just go to MIT’s OpenCourseWare, find a topic you’re interested in, download a bunch of mp3s of lectures on the topic, and listen to them while you’re doing household chores.
+Just go to MIT’s OpenCourseWare, find a topic you’re interested in, download a bunch of MP3s of lectures on the topic, and listen to them while you’re doing household chores.
 Some great suggested starting points: microeconomics, basics of philosophy, western philosophy, and introductory physics.

 24. Cook some meals in advance.

-Not only is this way cheaper than eating out or buying convenience foods, it’s also healthier and also far more social.
+Not only is this way cheaper than eating out or buying convenience foods, it’s also healthier — and it can be more social, too.
 Missing some ingredients but have an abundance of others?
 Team up with friends and make it a social event – share ingredients so that you can all take some casseroles or other dishes home for the freezer.

-25. Build a basic net worth calculator for yourself.
+25. Build a basic net-worth calculator for yourself.